Gerri Detweiler

 You don’t have to go it alone to build business credit fast or to find the right business credit builder account for you.
 Instead, turn to one of these services that can help build your business credit faster and easier.

-These tradelines can help you build business credit faster and can provide enough tradelines to qualify for small business funding on its own.
+These tradelines can help you build business credit and can provide enough tradelines to qualify for small business funding on its own.
 You’ll also get access to full business credit reports and scores from major commercial credit reporting agencies to track your progress.

 The first step is to sign up for Nav Prime.
 Your Nav Prime payments reported as a new tradeline to the major business credit agencies.
 You’ll also get a second tradeline when you regularly use and make timely payments on your Nav Prime Card.
 All of this activity is reported to the major business credit bureaus, which helps build your business credit history.
 You won’t have to worry about interest rates because you’ll make daily repayments on your Nav Prime Card.

-Along with your Nav Prime Card, you’ll also get a Nav Business Checking account as part of Nav Prime.
+Along with your Nav Prime Card, you’ll also get a Nav Business Checking1 account as part of Nav Prime.
 It’s usually essential to have a business checking account to qualify for small business loans, so Nav Prime sets you up on the path to better business funding.

 Your personal credit score won’t be impacted when you apply to Nav Prime.